KiloSat/SnackIt/README.md

 # SnackIt
-SnackIt is used for finding and ordering food from canteens.
+SnackIt is a web based application for finding restaurants and canteens near your location.
 It is developed using PHP and PostgreSQL.